 Inspect: Check your system for broken or clogged sprinkler heads.
 If you don’t feel confident in this area, hire a pro to make sure things are in order.

-- Select: Use a irrigation controller that can be scheduled for different weather patterns and seasons, to ensure you are not over watering.
+Select: Use an irrigation controller that can be scheduled for different weather patterns and seasons, to ensure you are not overwatering.

 Check out EPA WaterSense for more information about sprucing up your sprinkler system, as well as water-conserving products for your home

-Using native plants and other climate appropriate landscape materials can reduce irrigation water use by more than 50%.
-Native plants require less time and maintenance, lowering the costs of watering and up keep.
+Using native plants and other climate-appropriate landscape materials can reduce irrigation water use by more than 50%.
+Native plants require less time and maintenance, lowering the costs of watering and upkeep.
+Check out EPA Landscaping Tips for more information.

-Recycle storm water into free, non-potable water that can be used to maintain gardens and lawns.
-It is easy to make your own or purchase one locally.
+Recycle stormwater into free, non-potable water that can be used to maintain gardens and lawns.
+It is easy to make your own rain barrel or purchase one locally.